 - A. Department as part of the institution (divisional alignment, majors, minors and interdisciplinary programs offered, distribution offerings, immersion courses, co- and extracurricular activities, etc.) - B. Current Faculty - 1.
 Basic description of areas, length of time at college - 2.
-Transitions and Hiring since the last review and anticipated in the future - 3.
-Personnel Questions (optional) - C. Students (The department chair should work with our Office of Institutional Research to gather this information.) - 1.
+Transitions and hiring since the last review and anticipated in the future - 3.
+Personnel questions (optional) - C. Students (much of this information can be obtained from the Department Dashboard.) - 1.
 Student profile (major, minor, non-majors) - 2.
 Learning needs (major, minor, non-major) - 3.
 Student numbers (major, minor, distribution, all-college)